Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 Yearly Cleaning Tasks

-Whether you’re prepping your space for you to live in for another year, or you just want to ensure it’s clean enough that you’ll get your security deposit back (because paying fines for a damaged room is never fun), these annual tasks will get the job done.
+Whether you’re prepping your space for you to live in for another year, or you just want to ensure that it’s clean enough that you’ll get your security deposit back (because paying fines for a damaged room is never fun), these annual tasks will get the job done.
 Plus, if you’ve been following the daily, weekly, monthly, and semesterly schedules, your room will be looking pretty much spotless after tackling this small list of tasks.

 1. Get rid of old clothes: At the end of the year, go through your closet and get rid of any clothes you no longer wear.
 If your dorm has donation bins or if you have a local thrift store, you can offload the majority of your old clothes there.
-If you want to make some extra cash, you can try selling your clothes at secondhand stores or on platforms like Poshmark (although you’ll have to hold onto your items until someone buys them) or ThreadUp (which you can send your clothes to all at once and get paid if or when someone buys them).
+If you want to make some extra cash, you can try selling your clothes at secondhand stores or on platforms like Poshmark (although you’ll have to hold on to your items until someone buys them) or ThreadUp (which you can send your clothes to all at once and get paid if or when someone buys them).
 For damaged items, consider repurposing them into rags for cleaning, or see if you can give them to an organization that recycles textiles.
 Decluttering your wardrobe will keep your closet organized and your luggage lighter, and it will free up space for any new clothes you may buy over the summer.

 2. Clean behind large furniture: This can involve moving your bed, desk, and dresser to sweep and mop behind them, and to find objects that may have fallen behind them — you never know what forgotten treasures you might discover.
 (Turns out, your roommate didn’t steal your favorite bracelet after all — oops.)